-We use a multi-faceted approach to computational evolutionary biology, but tend to focus on novel statistical and computer methodology (e.g., simulation, spatial statistics, meta-analysis, and geometric morphometrics) to better describe and analyze empirical phenomena.
+We use a multi-faceted approach to computational evolutionary biology, but tend to focus on novel statistical and computer methodology (e.g., simulation, spatial statistics, and meta-analysis) to better describe and analyze empirical phenomena.
 Programming and development of custom software and informatics tools, both large and small, are a major part of our research paradigm.

 We do not focus on a specific group of organisms, but rather study interesting aspects of evolution whatever the taxonomy.
-Recently, these have included projects focused on birds, wasps, fish, rattle snakes, and fiddler crabs, as well as disease-causing vectors such as HIV, tuberculosis, and leprosy.
+Recently, these have included projects focused on fiddler crabs, desert fish, and disease-causing vectors such as HIV, tuberculosis, and leprosy.

 In the past, we have studied the phylogenetic history and systematic of the genus, as well as the evolution of the shape and structure of the large claw.
 Currently we are focused on a cybertaxonomy project which tracks the history of taxonomic names in the genus and attempts to link names used in the literature with the actual species as recognized today.
 We maintain a website on fiddler crab biology, which includes information on every species, photographs, video, and a comprehensive reference list to all published fiddler crab research.